 - What type of weapon was used?
-For example, small handgun, a shotgun or high-powered rifle (if sniper attack).
+For example, a small handgun, a shotgun or a high-powered rifle (if it's a sniper attack).
 The victim or witnesses may be able to answer.

 - Where is the entry wound and where is the exit wound?
 Over-concern with the entry wound may mean that the exit wound is ignored.